Crow's Feet: Life As We Age

 Well, the last couple of years have certainly been a whirlwind.

-I’ve gone from flying first class and being in luxury hotels for that three year period.
-I'm kind of back to where I was as a social worker and a professor, but I'm also back to living a much richer and engaged and just healthier life than I was living during that time.
+I’ve gone from flying first class and being in luxury hotels for those three years.
+I'm kind of back to where I was as a social worker and a professor, but I'm also back to living a much richer, and engaged, and just healthier life than I was living during that time.
 And so now my new reinvention is to be a writer.

 (music)

 You're listening to Crow's Feet: Life as We Age.
-Our guest today is writer Lyn Slater, author of the recently published How to be Old.
-It's available online and wherever books are sold.
-Links to her book, website, Substack and Instagram are all in the show notes.
-What catapulted Lyn to the front lines of style and fashion blogging was a fluke chain of events.
-What defines her now as an author is an unrelenting intellect, a rich lived experience and an understanding of aging, especially for women.
-The imperative of media to slot her into an ageist role, for example, as an “Instagrandma” is one of the reasons she decided to step away from the glare of social media.
+Our guest today is writer Lyn Slater, What catapulted Lyn to the front lines of style and fashion blogging was a fluke chain of events.
+What defines her now as an author is an unrelenting intellect, a richly lived experience, and an understanding of aging, especially for women.
+The imperative of the media to slot her into an ageist role, for example, as an “Instagrama” is one of the reasons she decided to step away from the glare of social media.
 Lyn, you identify the woman you are addressing.
 A woman who lives life in her clothes that suit her, but also that suit what she’s doing in life.
 Does that seem accurate?

 Leaving the fishbowl of social media has given Lyn the time and space to think and write about aging.
 We talked about the predominant narratives of aging in our culture and how they affect public policy.
 Here's what she had to say.